wp-plugins/cms2cms-b2evolution-to-wp-migration/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-If you are about to convert your website from b2evolution to WordPress, then this plugin will help you to make the migration process absolutely automatedly.
+If you are about to convert your website from b2evolution to WordPress, this plugin will help you to make the data migration absolutely automatedly.

 == Description ==